TaBayram/Wc3ConstantObjects/README.md

 # Wc3ObjectsConverter
- Convert custom wc3 objects' (units,abilities etc.) IDs to variables.
+ Convert custom wc3 objects' (units,abilities etc.) IDs to variables using wts file of your map.
  (Example: Bash Ability with (A001) code will be convertes as export const Bash = FourCC("A001");) How to:
  1. Load the war3map.wts file of your map.